jordan-gyaltsen/Database-project/README.md

 Instructions to install and run

-We downloaded XAMPP from https://www.apachefriends.org/ The version with PHP 8.2.0 (Latest)
+I downloaded XAMPP from https://www.apachefriends.org/ The version with PHP 8.2.0 (Latest)
-Our database name is db2
+Database name is db2
-We upload the DB2-tables.sql through phpmyadmin to insert tables and dummy data We then drop all these files to the htdocs folder localhost in the url should take you to the login page
+Upload the DB2-tables.sql through phpmyadmin to insert tables and dummy data Then drop all these files to the htdocs folder localhost in the url should take you to the login page

-SOME OF THE DEFAULT INSERTED ROWS MAY BREAK RULES WE HAVE MADE
+SOME OF THE DEFAULT INSERTED ROWS MAY BREAK RULES I HAVE MADE

 We have 11 default logins.